 This step involves further development of design concepts, themes and creative ideas.
 The varying factors that affect the amount of time needed to complete a landscape concept include: unique client concerns, the creation of a site plan, the analysis of all site issues, drawing development & revisions, etc. Some smaller projects may not require design attention beyond this stage.

 Step 5 - Final Master plan & Detailing

-The varying factors that impact the amount of time needed to complete a Master plan include: drawing revisions and the detailing of specific landscape features such as custom fence design, privacy screens, arbour, perennial beds, custom design detailing, structures, water features, landscape lighting, the complexity of the project, etc. This step involves detailed plans and construction drawings pertinent to the clients needs and the specific project requirements.
+The varying factors that impact the amount of time needed to complete a Master plan include: drawing revisions and the detailing of specific landscape features such as decks, pools, custom elements including fencing, privacy screens, pergolas, perennial beds and planting design, custom design detailing, structures, water features, landscape lighting, etc. This step involves detailed plans and construction drawings pertinent to the clients goals and the specific project requirements.